Kristina01111000/WordPressTheme/README.md

-	-> putting a picture in the header or the body, pick one, i prefer body -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css -> figure out how to make pictures scroll
-	-> not sure how i feel about the coded front page in gecko theme
+	-> putting a picture in the header or the body, pick one, i prefer body -> with gecko theme in editor main background photo is set in theme -> body settings -> need to put seperate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> not sure how i feel about the coded front page in gecko theme

 To do: